AIDASoft/podio/.github/CONTRIBUTING.md

 BEGINRELEASENOTES/ENDRELEASENOTES block, which will appear in the doc/ReleaseNotes.md, once a new tag is made.

+While we welcome all contributions big or small, you must be able to understand all changes done in the code yourself.
+That means in particular any change provided by an LLM or similar tool must be thoroughly reviewed by yourself.
+Also please understand that it might take some time to properly review your PR as the time of the maintainers is a limited resource.

 We are happy if you create pull-requests also if you feature is not ready, yet.
 Please mark them as such by adding `[WIP]` to the start of the title.
 The purpose of this is, for example, that you want to let other people know you are working